Easy Pink Monster Pretzels

-Try these easy Halloween pretzels that look like little fuzzy pink monsters.
+Try these easy Halloween pretzel monsters, that are more cut than scary, like little fuzzy pink monsters.
 If your looking to send off some treats for a Halloween food party, or whipping up some different Halloween candy ideas for a charcuterie board these little pretzel Halloween treats are sure to be a hit.

 Homes with children are busy anytime of year, but this time of the year can be mind boggling busy for Moms, with school, sports, Thanksgiving, Halloween and early Christmas planning.
-These easy pink monster Halloween treats are so easy to make and kind of cute too.
+These easy Halloween monster pretzels are so easy to make and kind of cute too.

 These candy covered Halloween pretzels can be made in any colour you like but I do suggest matching the colour of the candy melts to the sprinkles so that you have a “furry” look.
-They take no time to put together and you can make them ahead of time whenever you have half an hour to put them together.
+They take no time to put together and you can make them ahead of time.
+You can assemble them whenever you have half an hour to put them together.

 Monster Halloween Pretzel Ingredients